 B) If you are not able to attend an AAR event, on-campus or online students may register one-on-one with the help of a transfer advisor.
 In this case, choose “Independent Registration” option in the AAR sign-up form here: Sign up for Independent Registration here

-If you are ready to register completely independently, please start here: https://www.bemidjistate.edu/mybsu/registration/.
+C) If you know which classes you need and are ready to register on your own, please start here: MyBSU Registration Information

 2) Paying for College

 If you have not completed your 2019-2020 Free Application for Federal Student Aid (FAFSA), please consider doing so in order to maximize funding available and eliminate delays in receiving financial aid for Fall 2019 (Priority Deadline: January 1st).
 BSU is committed to helping you find a way to pay for college, whether it is through financial aid, scholarships or employment options.
 If you require any assistance, don’t hesitate to contact the Financial Aid office at 218-755-2034.